sil-org/terraform-aws-idp/terraform/070-id-sync/README.md

-# 070-id-sync - ECS service for id-sync
+# Terraform module for IdP ID Sync ECS scheduled task

-This module is used to create an ECS service running the id-sync component which syncs identities from a personnel store.
+This module is used to create an ECS task running the id-sync component which syncs identities from a personnel store.

 ## What this does

- - Create task definition and ECS service
+ - Create task definition and scheduled ECS task

 ## Required Inputs